 Abdominal x-ray findings are non-specific but may show a distended stomach with minimal distal intestinal bowel gas.

-An upper gastrointestinal series (barium meal) excludes other, more serious causes of pathology, but the findings of a UGI series infer rather than directly visualise the hypertrophied muscle.
+An upper gastrointestinal series (barium meal) excludes other, more serious causes of pathology, but the findings of an upper gastrointestinal series infer, rather than directly visualise, the hypertrophied muscle.
 On upper gastrointestinal fluoroscopy:

 - delayed gastric emptying